isomerpages/moe-bukittimahpri/_student-dev-experiences/Adaptive Learner.md

 </tbody></table>
 <p align="justify">
 School-wide programmes and performances further enrich this musical environment, offering platforms for students to explore their interests and showcase their talents.
 Over six years, every student discovers joy and confidence in music — nurturing a lifelong appreciation for the arts. </p><p align="justify"><i><strong>“Every child is capable of success when we believe in them and create spaces where they can shine.”</strong><br>
-—&nbsp;Mrs Angeline Teo, Year Head Upper Primary</i></p><strong><font color="ffffff"> </font><p align="justify"><font color="ffffff">Interdisciplinary Project Work (IPW)</font></p></strong><strong>Peer Support Relationship (PSR) Programme</strong><br><p></p><p align="justify">Aligned with the MOE PSR Framework and the “CHEER” model, our PSR initiatives equip students with both practical and emotional strategies to care for their peers and promote positive relationships.
+—&nbsp;Mrs Angeline Teo, Year Head Upper Primary</i></p>

+<p></p><strong>Peer Support Relationship (PSR) Programme</strong><br><p></p><p align="justify">Aligned with the MOE PSR Framework and the “CHEER” model, our PSR initiatives equip students with both practical and emotional strategies to care for their peers and promote positive relationships.
 Through these efforts, students learn to stay calm, listen empathetically, encourage help-seeking, and refer peers to trusted adults when needed — strengthening the foundation of a caring and connected school culture.</p><br><p align="justify">Through key platforms such as school-wide;assembly, class-based PSR activities, the Back-to-School Programme,Exploration Weekand enhanced FTGP lessons, students progressively acquire and practise peer support skills in a spiral approach from Primary 1 to Primary 6.
 This approach ensures that as students mature, their understanding of peer bonding, empathy, and peer helping deepens — empowering them to take ownership of their relationships and contribute actively to a caring school culture.</p><br><p align="justify">PSR activities/initiatives(S://.......SDT/PSR)<br> Insert picture 1, 2, 3 (In progress), 4 (in progress)<br>Insert picture5(Wellbeing corner)Insert picture6(Friendship corner – in progress)</p><br><i><strong>“Together, we build a school where every voice is heard, every friend is valued, and every child belongs.”</strong><br>
 — Mdm Noor Idayu, SH Student Well-being</i><p align="justify">At Bukit Timah Primary School, our student leadership programme is guided by our school vision of nurturing <strong>Empathetic Leaders and Future-Ready Citizens</strong>.
 We believe that leadership begins with the ability to lead oneself and grows through service to others.
 Leadership is not limited to titles, but reflected through daily actions, choices, and contributions that make a positive difference to the community.</p><p align="justify">Our approach to student leadership is <strong>tiered and progressive</strong>, allowing all students to develop leadership competencies at a pace and level ;appropriate to their growth:
 </p><table>
+<tbody><tr><td style="background-color: #74cdd7;">
+<strong><font color="ffffff">Interdisciplinary Project Work (IPW)</font></strong></td></tr></tbody></table><table>
 <tbody><tr>
 <td width="12%" style="border:2px solid #0A0B30;  background-color:#c1e4f5"><p align="justify"><strong>Level<br></strong></p></td>
 <td style="border:2px solid #0A0B30;  background-color:#c1e4f5"><p align="justify"><strong>Level Signature Programmes</strong></p></td>